 3 Ways to Use Sheet Name in Dynamic Formula in Excel

 To explain the procedures of using sheet names in a dynamic formula in the most understandable manner, I’m going to use the following 4 datasets that contain information about several sales representatives and their respective sales.
 In the following figures, you can see the four different sheets- Quarter 1, Quarter 2, Quarter 3, and Quarter 4.

 1. Applying INDIRECT, IF, OR Functions to Use Sheet Name in Dynamic Formula in Excel

-To do dynamic worksheet reference you can use the INDIRECT function.
+To do dynamic worksheet references you can use the INDIRECT function.

 This function tries to evaluate text as a worksheet reference.
 This function helps lock the specified cell in a formula.
 We also can use this function within a formula because it changes cell references without changing the formula.

 To get the summary of the Sales Rep in different quarters of a year.
 I’m going to use the INDIRECT function here.

 - First, I selected the C4 cell to keep the Quater1 sales of Ahmed.

 - Then I used the formula where B5 is the sheet from which I will extract data.